 These early dogs were all black and tan; other colors were developed later, with the first Duke of Marlborough credited with developing the red and white “Blenheims,” named after his estate.
 The red and white coloration may have come from crosses with Chinese Cocker Spaniels.
 The duke’s spaniels were said to be good hunting dogs for woodcock.
 Most proponents of the breed were more interested in having an eye-catching lapdog than a hunting dog, and in the ensuing centuries the King Charles Spaniel was bred down in size and selected for a rounder head and flatter nose.
 In America, the name was changed to English Toy Spaniel and is shown as two varieties: the red particolored Blenheim and black and tan particolored Prince Charles, and the red solid-colored Ruby and black and tan solid-colored King Charles.
 Sometimes called “E.T.s” or “Charlies,” the breed has continued to find favor with owners desiring an aristocratic but fun-loving lapdog.

-The haughty English toy spaniel enjoys a life of leisure, punctuated with rollicking romps.
-He is a lap dog par excellence, gentle, amiable, calm and quiet, yet he is playful and attentive.
-He is utterly devoted to his family and reserved with strangers.
-He can be somewhat stubborn.
+The English Toy Spaniel enjoys rollicking romps.
+He is a lapdog par excellence, gentle, amiable, calm, and quiet, yet he is playful and attentive.
+He is devoted to his family and reserved with strangers.
+He may be somewhat stubborn.

-Although he enjoys a nice walk on leash or a fun game in the house or yard, the English toy spaniel is not overly active and his exercise needs can be met with minimal effort.
-He does not do well in heat and is temperamentally unsuited for living outside away from his family.
+Although he enjoys a nice walk on leash or a fun game in the house or yard, the English Toy Spaniel is not overly active and his exercise needs can be met with minimal effort.
+He does not do well in heat.
 His long coat needs combing twice weekly.

-Note: A soft spot in the skull (due to incomplete fontanel closure) sometimes occurs.
+- Note: A soft spot in the skull (due to incomplete fontanel closure) sometimes occurs in young dogs and is usually not a problem.
+Fused toes are not considered abnormal.
+Hydrocephalus occurs but may be overdiagnosed.
 The breed is sensitive to anesthesia.